Migration Guidance¶

 - keep existing environments working during transition

-- move all new work to canonical distribution/import/command names
+- move all new work to canonical distribution, import, and command names

 - remove legacy compatibility usage once no known dependents remain